65+ Red Hex Codes To Add Spice To Your Website & Designs!

 Nobody can deny that red is one of the boldest, brightest colors out there!
 For centuries red has been linked to fiery emotions such as love and passion and even anger and aggression.

-Red is used to grab attention and create a sense of urgency which is why colors like blood red are such popular colors in corporate branding and advertising especially when it comes to clearance sales and promotions.
+Red is used to grab attention and create a sense of urgency which is why colors like blood red are such popular colors in advertising especially when it comes to clearance sales and promotions.
 Red is also an incredibly popular color that is used for restaurants, takeaway businesses, and food packaging because it stimulates the appetite!

 In this article, we are going to look at the many different shades of red and the name of each red color as well as red hex codes and red RGB codes that are used to create each different shade of red.